 - Salt to taste

 - Put the herbs inside the birds’ cavities and slice the butter into thin pats.
-Gently place some under the skin on the breast; you should be able to get 2-3 pats under the skin of each bird easily.
+Gently place some under the skin on the breast; you should be able to get 2 or 3 pats under the skin of each bird easily.
 Put a little butter on the bottom of a cast-iron or other oven-proof frying pan.

 - Meanwhile, in a small pan, melt jelly or syrup with the other ingredients and just bring it to a simmer.
 Mix it well and make sure it is thick.
 The added water helps the other flavors meld, and helps the jelly melt.
 If you are using syrup, you can use less water.

 - Take the grouse out of the oven and turn right side up.
-Turn the oven down to 350 degrees.
-Put the remaining butter all over the birds and set back in the oven for 10 minutes.
+Turn the oven down to 350°F. Put the remaining butter all over the birds and set back in the oven for 10 minutes.

 - Remove the birds again and paint with the sauce.
-Cook again for another 10-15 minutes, then add more glaze.
-All told, the grouse should be cooked after about 30-40 minutes at 350.
-Use a thermometer to tell: The breasts should be no cooler than 140 degrees, and the thighs no cooler than 150 degrees.
-Pink is perfectly OK with sharptail grouse.
+Cook again for another 10 minutes, then add more glaze.
+All told, the grouse should be cooked after about 20 to 30 minutes at 350°F. Use a thermometer to tell if you’re ready: The breasts should be about 145°F, and the thighs about 155°F. Pink is perfectly OK with sharptail grouse.